alexdean/as2/README.md

        (sha256, sha512, etc)
   2. AS2 partners may agree to use separate certificates for data encryption and data signing.
      We do not support separate certificates for these purposes.
-  3. We cannot verify signed MDNs transmitted with `Content-Tranfer-Encoding: binary`.
-     Files may be transmitted successfully, but the MDN signature verification will always fail.
-This is due to a limitation in openssl.
-See [#22](https://github.com/alexdean/as2/pull/22) for more info.

 ## Installation